MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 To set up a RAS gateway you do the following:

 1. **Download the service template**: Download the service template that you need to deploy the GW.
 2. **Create the VIP logical network**: Create a GRE VIP logical network.
 It needs an IP address pool for private VIPs, and to assign VIPs to GRE endpoints.
-The network exists to defines VIPs that are assigned to gateway VMs running on the SDN fabric for a site-to-site GRE connection.
+The network exists to define VIPs that are assigned to gateway VMs running on the SDN fabric for a site-to-site GRE connection.
 2. **Import the service template**: Import the RAS gateway service template.
 3. **Deploy the gateway**: Deploy a gateway service instance, and configure its properties.
 4. **Validate the deployment**: Configure site-to-site GRE, IPSec, or L3, and validate the deployment.